 I created this recipe for simple vegan orange cake for Allergy Awareness Week.
 It is gluten free, dairy free, egg free, nut free, soya free and refined sugar free!
 But I guarantee that along with being very easy to make it tastes delicious.

-Today, in honour of Allergy Awareness Week I’m sharing a very free from cake recipe; a recipe that is perfect for those with allergies and intolerances to food but also to those who have run out of eggs but still have some simple ingredients in the store cupboard!
+Today, in honour of Allergy Awareness Week I’m sharing a very free from cake recipe; a recipe that is perfect for those with allergies and intolerances to food.

 I regularly go to bake a cake and then find that I’ve run out of eggs.
 Yes, I am disorganised but in my defence we get through a lot of eggs.